-The simplest way of implementing signing is to use the automatic mode, which is only possible on Linux and Mac presently due to missing tools under Windows.
+The simplest way of implementing signing is to use the automatic mode, which presently is only possible on Linux and Mac due to some of the tools not being available for Windows.
 This mode uses the IDE to configure the source code to enable signing verification with a given public key, and signs binaries as part of the standard build process using a given public key.

-To enable this mode, just include private.key and public.key in the sketch .ino directory.
-The IDE will call a helper script (tools/signing.py) before the build begins to create a header to enable key validation using the given public key, and after the build process to actually do the signing, generating a sketch.bin.signed file.
-When OTA is enabled (ArduinoOTA, Web, or HTTP) the binary will only accept signed updates automatically.
+To enable this mode, just include private.key and public.key in the sketch. ino directory.
+The IDE will call a helper script (tools/signing.py) before the build begins to create a header to enable key validation using the given public key, and to actually do the signing after the build process, generating a sketch.bin.signed file.
+When OTA is enabled (ArduinoOTA, Web, or HTTP), the binary will automatically only accept signed updates.